-Welcome to The Chinese Teacher Training Centre 汉语教师培训中心
+The Chinese Teacher Training Centre 汉语教师培训中心

 The Chinese Teacher Training Centre (CTTC) was established as a national resource by the Victorian Department of Education and Early Childhood Development in partnership with China’s National Office for Teaching Chinese as a Foreign Language (Hanban) in the wake of the Federal Government’s announcement of the National Asian Languages and Studies in Schools Program (NALSSP) and recommendations for such a centre in the 2008 report The Current State of Chinese Language Education in Australian Schools.
-Following a tendering process, the CTTC was established at the Melbourne Graduate School of Education as home base of a consortium that includes the China Institute at ANU.
+Following a tendering process, in 2009 the CTTC was established at the Melbourne Graduate School of Education as home base of a consortium that includes the China Institute at ANU.

-The CTTC’s brief is to take the leading role in initiating and supporting the systemic, pedagogical and attitudinal changes crucial to success for all learners of Chinese in Australian schools.
-The CTTC brief comprises advocating the learning of Chinese; introducing and developing practice in Chinese classroom language and culture pedagogy; initiating more intensive and extensive student use of the language and intercultural engagement through innovative employment of ICT and specially created immersion environments; and researching teaching practices and learner development.
+The CTTC’s brief was to take the leading role in initiating and supporting the systemic, pedagogical and attitudinal changes crucial to success for all learners of Chinese in Australian schools.
+The CTTC brief comprised advocating the learning of Chinese; introducing and developing practice in Chinese classroom language and culture pedagogy; initiating more intensive and extensive student use of the language and intercultural engagement through innovative employment of ICT and specially created immersion environments; and researching teaching practices and learner development.

 CTTC’s contract expired in 2015 and consequently the Centre was closed.

 Many CTTC resources are also available on the Language Learning Space (www.lls.com.au)